Aboriginal group files U.N. complaint over heritage bill - Up News Info

 Article content

-MELBOURNE — A group of Aboriginal people has filed a complaint to the United Nations over Western Australia’s draft heritage protection laws, more than a year after miner Rio Tinto legally destroyed historically and culturally significant rock shelters.
+MELBOURNE — A group of Aboriginal people has filed a complaint to the United Nations over Western Australia’s draft heritage protection laws, more than a year after a public outcry over the destruction of culturally significant rock shelters by Rio Tinto.

 The group is making a formal request for the UN Committee on the Elimination of Racial Discrimination to review the state’s cultural heritage bill, calling it incompatible with Australia’s international obligations.